dancer1325/grafana/docs/sources/setup-grafana/installation/docker/index.md

 {{< admonition type="note" >}}
 If you want to specify the version of a plugin, add the version number to the `GF_PLUGINS_PREINSTALL` environment variable.
 For example: `-e "GF_PLUGINS_PREINSTALL=grafana-clock-panel@1.0.1,grafana-simple-json-datasource@1.3.5"`.
 If you do not specify a version number, the latest version is used.
 {{< /admonition >}}

-## Next steps

-Refer to the [Getting Started](../../../getting-started/build-first-dashboard/) guide for information about logging in, setting up data sources, and so on.

-## Configure Docker image

-Refer to [Configure a Grafana Docker image](../../configure-docker/) page for details on options for customizing your environment, logging, database, and so on.

-## Configure Grafana

-Refer to the [Configuration](../../configure-grafana/) page for details on options for customizing your environment, logging, database, and so on.